rhoxu/tessgrb/README.md

 Hello!
 This module is built to find GRB signals in TESS data.
 It involves a whole lot of downloading, and a whole lot of optimising to find the best sections of the downloaded data to look at.
 The data is reduced using TESSreduce (see https://github.com/CheerfulUser/TESSreduce), though some modifications to the package, as well as Astrocut, are required.
 These are very small changes, which should not affect any other aspect of their functions.
-The modified modules are located in the "modules" folder.
+The modified modules are located in the aptly named "modified_modules" folder.

 The main module file is **tessGRB.py** in the main repository directory.
 I'm not too familiar with github just yet, so there is no convenient pip install process as of now - just download the module into your working directory.